 To take an example, benching a lot without training your rear deltoids is a disaster waiting to happen.
 Make sure to add an exercise to stabilize your shoulders (I prefer face pulls).
 These complementary exercises are important but should be viewed as just that; complementary.

 The amount of sets and repetitions is not as important as frequency and progression.
 I usually write my schedules somewhere around 5x5 (for the big lifts) as I find that to be a good amount of volume for one session.
-And personally I prefer to go with a low repetition amount (around 3-5), even when looking for size.
-On the complementary exercises I tend to go higher though (10-12).
+Personally, I prefer to go with a low repetition amount (around 3-5), even when looking for size.
+On the complementary exercises, I tend to go higher though (10-12).